Marcell Ozuna Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to rank 19th in baseball in home runs given up (155 total, 1.2 per game).
+- Mets pitchers combine to give up 157 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

-- Peterson (3-7) takes the mound for the Mets in his 15th start of the season.
-He's put together a 5.45 ERA in 72 2/3 innings pitched, with 79 strikeouts.

-- The lefty's last appearance was on Tuesday against the Pittsburgh Pirates, when he tossed 3 2/3 innings, surrendering one earned run while giving up three hits.
+- His most recent time out was on Wednesday against the Pittsburgh Pirates, when the right-hander tossed five innings, surrendering two earned runs while allowing five hits.

-- In 20 games this season, the 27-year-old has put up a 5.45 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .296 to his opponents.
+- The 28-year-old has put together a 5.53 ERA and 7.2 strikeouts per nine innings in 18 games this season, while allowing a batting average of .298 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.